Return of Apollo 15 to Earth: Rendezvous and docking

 The LM was placed into a 42 by 9 nm (77.8 by 16.7 km) orbit.
 Apollo 15 would be the first direct rendezvous, where the two craft would rendezvous within one orbit.
 The LM orbit was not perfectly in the same plane as the CSM's, so another burn of the LM's ascent engine was required.

 During the following near side pass, the spacecraft continued to close, with Falcon, in its lower orbit, catching Endeavour.
 Once about 120 feet (40 m) apart the spacecraft started to station-keep — keeping the distance between them constant.
 As on all Apollo flights, the crew extensively photographed and filmed this process.
 Endeavour closed in to hard dock and the mission of Falcon had come to an end.

 After opening the hatches, the crew began the task of transferring the rock samples that had been collected on the surface.
 Scott and Irwin also vacuumed their spacesuits to try to rid them of as much dust as possible.
 Also transferred were film magazines, food, used urine and fecal bags (they were included for medical investigators).
 One Oxygen Purge System (OPS) was also transferred.
 On the lunar surface the OPS would be used as an emergency oxygen supply, or by the crew of the LM in the event that they were unable to achieve hard docking with the CSM and had to undertake an EVA to transfer across from the LM.
 Worden would use it during his EVA later in the mission.

 Following the completion of the transfer, the crew resealed the hatches between the two craft and prepared to jettison the LM.
 This was different from the undocking that took place before landing.
-In this case it would be an explosive jettison as much of the docking probe structure was now unneeded and will stay in the LM.
+In this case it would be an explosive jettison as much of the docking probe structure was now unneeded and would stay in the LM.
 There was some difficulty in getting the tunnel between the craft to depressurize.
 This suggested that there was an improperly sealed hatch, delaying the separation by one orbit.
 After checking the hatches the crew could not find a cause for the improper seal, but the tunnel now vented successfully.
 In his 2001 memoir, Flight Director Christopher Kraft wrote that some of these difficulties may have been the result of crew fatigue.
 Because of the longer lunar stay time, by this point Scott and Irwin had gone an arduous 22 hours without sleep, and both men had experienced some heart irregularities on the lunar surface after their EVAs.
 Kraft wrote that coordination between ground controllers and the crew broke down several times at this point in the mission, and he recalled this as one of the most stressful experiences during his career in mission control.